PavaniKamani52/PavaniKamani52/README.md

 ### 🎓 Education

-**B.Tech, Computer Science (AI & Data Science)** — Vishnu Institute of Technology *(2023 – 2027)*
+**B.Tech, Computer Science (AI & Data Science)** — Vishnu Institute of Technology *(2023 – Present)*
-CGPA: 9.69
+CGPA: 9.51

 ---

 ### 💼 Experience

-**Data Science Intern** — AICTE *(May – June 2025)*
-Cleaned and analyzed 5,000+ records with Python/Pandas, lifting dataset quality by 30% and contributing to a 15% campaign performance uplift.

-**Data Analytics Intern (Tableau)** — SmartBridge Educational Services *(May – July 2025)* Built 20+ visualizations and interactive KPI dashboards, translating raw data into insights for non-technical stakeholders.
+I've interned as a **Data Science Intern at AICTE**, where I cleaned and analyzed 5,000+ records to improve dataset quality by 30%, and as a **Data Analytics Intern at SmartBridge**, building 20+ Tableau visualizations and KPI dashboards.
+I'm currently part of the **Amazon Machine Learning Summer School**, deepening my applied ML knowledge alongside my ongoing project work.

 ---